fairscape/fairscape-cli/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache 2 license.